-Long Format: We welcome papers of up to 16 pages, in Springer format (see below), that describe thought-provoking research ideas or directions for which there is already established implementation or evidence.
+Long Format: We welcome papers of up to 16 pages (including references), in Springer format (see below), that describe thought-provoking research ideas or directions for which there is already established implementation or evidence.
 Selected papers will be organized into topical panels for presentation, debate and discussion.

 Blue Sky Ideas Format: In cooperation with the Computing Community Consortium (CCC), we encourage submissions to a special “Blue Sky Ideas” track.
-These are shorter (target length 4 to 6 pages) papers which describe visionary ideas, long term challenges, and opportunities in research that are outside of the current mainstream topics of the field and which will provoke discussion or debate.
+These are shorter (target length 6 to 8 pages, including references) papers which describe visionary ideas, long term challenges, and opportunities in research that are outside of the current mainstream topics of the field and which will provoke discussion or debate.

 Submitted papers should follow the LaTeX format given by the template for the Springer SPAR series under the "Instructions for Author" tab in the "Proceedings and other Multi-Author Volumes" section.
 Papers may also use the LaTeX template available here.
-Papers may not exceed 16 pages.
+Papers may not exceed 16 pages, including references.